openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
 * An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (#deferred-credential-issuance).
 * An optional mechanism for the Credential Issuer to make a credential offer to the Wallet to encourage the Wallet to start the Issuance Flow.
 See (#issuance_initiation_endpoint).
-* A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
+* A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing.
 See (#server-metadata)

 Both the Credential and the Batch Credential endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
-Both request therefore allow to convey a proof of posession for the key material.
+Both requests therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.

 ## OAuth 2.0

-Every Credential Issuer utilizes an OAuth authorization server to authorize access.
+Every Credential Issuer utilizes an OAuth [@!RFC7636] authorization server to authorize access.
 The same OAuth authorization server can protect one or more Credential Issuers.
 Wallets determine the authorization server a certain Credential Issuer relies on using the Credential Issuer's metadata.

-All OAuth grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
+All OAuth 2.0 grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

 It is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.